 Our donors share an investment in the next generation of scientists by providing financial assistance that allows talented students to explore their potential.
 Help us attract and retain the best and brightest future scientists by supporting their academic progress.

 Student Support Endowments

 The Eva Mulder Student Support Fund was established in 2003 in memory of Eva’s enthusiasm and interests in marine biology while she was a student and staff member at BML.

 The Joe Heitz Memorial Endowment was also established in 2003 by the family and friends of a pioneer in Napa Valley’s premium wine trade.
 Mr. Heitz had a great admiration for the environment and began supporting BML’s mission in the 1990′s.

-Gifts to either endowment must be made by check only and can be mailed directly to the Bodega Marine Laboratory.
+Gifts to either endowment must be made by check only and can be mailed directly to:

 The John and Mary Louise Riley Student Assistance Fund was established in 2006 through the Community Foundation Sonoma County to support BML students from Sonoma County.
 John and Mary Louise have been long-term supporters of BML’s mission.

 Your gift in support of Bodega Marine Laboratory’s public outreach program brings research to life for thousands of students and visitors each year.
 Our living display exhibits encourage school groups and the visiting public to share an appreciation of the marine environment.
 Your support ensures that we can continue to share significant advancements in marine science with the public and engage the local community in solutions for sustaining our oceans.